Jesse Sene-Lefao: 2014

 Sene-Lefao was selected in Manly's inaugural 2014 NRL Auckland Nines squad.
 He made his international debut in May for Samoa in the test against Fiji at Penrith Stadium.
 Sene-Lefao played off the interchange bench in Samoa's 32–16 win.
 Soon after, Sene-Lefao re-signed with the Manly-Warringah club on a two-year contract.

 In round 13 against the Canterbury-Bankstown Bulldogs at Brookvale Oval, Sene-Lefao scored his first NRL career try in Manly's 32–10 win.
 It was the sole try he scored from 25 matches in 2014.
 At the end of the season, Sene-Lefao was a late selection for Samoa in the Four Nations after Suaia Matagi was selected in the New Zealand national rugby league team squad.

 2015

 Sene-Lefao was again part of the Manly Auckland Nines squad in 2015.
 He scored two tries from his 11 matches in 2015.
-On 9 October, Sene-Lefao signed a two/year contract with the Cronulla-Sutherland Sharks, starting from 2016 after he was released from his final year of his contract with Manly.
+On 9 October, Sene-Lefao signed a two/year contract with the Cronulla-Sutherland Sharks, starting from 2016 after he was released from the final year of his contract with Manly.